 Age-friendly case study: Improving services for older customers

-As part of the Age Friendly Island Big Lottery partnership, Age UK Isle of Wight developed training to help service providers become more age-friendly.
+How Age UK Isle of Wight developed training to help service providers become more age-friendly.

 The Isle of Wight’s main bus operator, Southern Vectis, has incorporated this training into its compulsory programme for all drivers, using an age simulation suit and glasses to give participants an insight into common physical challenges in later life.

-Led by Age UK Isle of Wight (Age UK IW) and funded by the Big Lottery as part of their local Ageing Better programme, Age Friendly Island is a partnership of organisations – including the police, fire service, trading standards, charities, the library service and the local council – all committed to making the Isle of Wight a great place to grow old.
+Led by Age UK Isle of Wight (Age UK IW) and funded by the National Lottery Community Fund as part of their local Ageing Better programme, Age Friendly Island is a partnership of organisations – including the police, fire service, trading standards, charities, the library service and the local council – all committed to making the Isle of Wight a great place to grow old.
 A major area of work has been developing a training course for service providers.

 Age-friendly training case study: Improving services for older customers

 Developed in partnership with the police and fire service, age-friendly training is targeted at staff who deal directly with customers.
 It aims to improve services by raising awareness of some of the challenges and barriers that older people can face when using services in later life.
 Delivered over three hours, which can be tailored to the needs of the organisation, the training covers: